Lemoncode/svelte-workshop/03-slot-card/README.md

 export { default as CardComponent } from "./card.svelte";
 ```

-Let's instantiate two instance of the component in our main _app_
+Let's instantiate two instances of the component in our main _app_

 _./src/app.svelte_